 Griffith Park & Southern Railroad opened in 1948 and has been a family favorite ever since that day.
 Your journey begins and the Los Feliz passenger station, where you purchase train tickets.
 The trip aboard the miniature train is about a mile long and takes 15 minutes to complete.
 This area of the Park also features pony rides.
 Griffith Park, 4400 Crystal Springs Dr, Los Angeles, CA 9002

 Sunset Ranch gives you a taste of the old west in Hollywood.
 Located in a corner of Griffith Park the ranch offers guided trail rides into the Hollywood Hills.
 Sunset Ranch has been here since 1954 when it was relocated from Culver City.
 One hour, two hour and sunset dinner rides are available at the Ranch.
 3400 N Beachwood Dr, Los Angeles, CA 90068

 Old Zoo Griffith Park

 Abandoned cages and buildings from the original Griffith Park Zoo.
 From 1912 to 1965 this area of the park was the Los Angeles Zoo.
 Countless blogs and social media posts about the old zoo have made this a popular hike.
-The bottom line is there is really not too much see hear.
+The bottom line is there is not too much see hear.
 If you like graffiti and the smell of urine then Griffith Parks’ abandoned zoo is a good place to visit.
 Since the empty cages, you can go in.
 Areas that are fenced off park rangers can ticket people that enter.

 Griffith Park Activities

 Two 18-hole golf courses and a 9-hole course called the Roosevelt intertwine the Park and offer a chance to brush up on your game.
 A baseball field, basketball and tennis courts, and athletic fields are open for public use.

 Griffith Park is a great place to spend a Sunday afternoon with the family.
 Be sure to bring a picnic basket!
-During summer months, a swimming pool is open.
+During the summer months, a swimming pool is open.